okube-ai/laktory/docs/quickstart.md

 - Infrastructure as Code backend (terraform or pulumi)
 - Node type for compute (cloud specific, e.g. Standard_DS3_v2, c5.2xlarge, etc.)

-Once completed, a files have been created.
+Once completed, the stack files and resources have been created.

 #### Stack File
 ???
 "API Documentation"